486DX2-boomer/Smallforce/README.md

+*This branch is compatible with Pharo versions 11 and onward.
+This is a breaking change and is not compatible with Pharo 10.*

 # Smallforce

 Smallforce provides bindings to the Salesforce REST API in Pharo Smalltalk.
 Get information about your org, work with records, and extend Smallforce's provided classes to develop and implement your org's business logic with the elegant, introspective and fully live programming environment made possible by Pharo.